dotnet/docs/docs/core/extensions/workers.md

 ## Worker Service template

 The Worker Service template is available to the .NET CLI, and Visual Studio.
 For more information, see [.NET CLI, `dotnet new worker` - template](/dotnet/core/tools/dotnet-new-sdk-templates#web-others).
-The template is rather simple, consisting of a `Program` and `Worker` class.
+The template consists of a `Program` and `Worker` class.

 :::code language="csharp" source="snippets/workers/background-service/Program.cs":::